Storm Eunice sends crane crashing onto Belgian hospital | Science-Environment

 Storm Eunice sends crane crashing onto Belgian hospital

-Storm Eunice sent a crane crashing onto the roof of a hospital in the Belgian town of Tournai on Friday, as winds of up to 130 km per hour (80 miles per hour) swept in.
+High winds sent a crane crashing onto the roof of a hospital in the Belgian town of Tournai on Friday as Storm Eunice swept in with gusts of up to 130 km per hour (80 miles per hour).
+There were no immediate reports of any deaths, though local media said there had been injuries, without going into further detail.

 - Country: